How a South African studio turned an ancient story into a modern, animated, record-breaking triumph

 David was a film 20 to 30 years in the making.
 Could you walk me through the timeline of the film’s development?
 Specifically, when and how did the Angel Studios partnership come into being?

 Phil Cunningham: The vision for this film started over 30 years ago when I was canoeing down the Zambezi River.
-You could canoe for four days and five nights and not see a human being; just elephant, buffalo, lion, beautiful thunderstorms and sunsets.
+You could canoe for four days and five nights and not see a human being; just elephants, buffalos, lions, beautiful thunderstorms and sunsets.
 Growing up in the wild I fell in love with adventure and always loved storytelling, especially around the campfire at night.
 There was nothing better than falling asleep looking up at the galaxies above and thinking about stories that would inspire the world.

 This is where the idea of telling David’s story was birthed.
 He was a flawed human like all of us but lived expansively and adventurously, and the telling of his story might inspire people to take on the giants of their lives and of our generation.